ubiquiti/dropbear-android/README.md

 Android Dropbear 2018.76
 =========

-A script & source to cross-compile Dropbear SSH server/client for use on Android with password authentication.
+A script & patch to cross-compile Dropbear SSH server/client for use on Android with password authentication.
-As the 64-bit binaries don't seem to work reliably, this project is configured to compile 32-bit binaries using a standalone Android NDK toolchain.
+Since the 64-bit binaries don't seem to work reliably, this project is configured to compile a 32-bit binary using a standalone Android NDK toolchain.

 Generated binares will all be PIE (position indepedent executable) binaries as it is required on Android 5 (L/ollipop) and above.